Yes, you read that right; turkey dinner pop tarts; Thanksgiving Leftover Pop Tarts, and I think it’s one of the best creations I’ve ever come up with!

-Yes, you read that right – turkey dinner pop tarts.
-I bet the first thing that comes to mind is pieces of turkey in jam and frosting on top, right?
+That being said, I bet the first thing that comes to mind when it comes to my Thanksgiving Leftover Pop Tarts, is pieces of turkey in jam filled pastry with frosting on top, right?
 No worries, these are savory pop tarts!
 Any sweetness comes from what you usually mishmash together on your Thanksgiving plate, like sweet potatoes, cranberry sauce, or fruit in your stuffing.
 BUT, what you add to these flaky, tarts of Thanksgiving dinner, is entirely up to you, or what you have left over.

 SO, instead of celebrating Black Friday with my wallet, patience, and sicko traffic jams, I made these.
 I partook in a bit of online Black Friday fun, but the best is yet to come on Cyber Monday, and you don’t have to leave your house to get some great deals.
 I’ll be there, butt firmly implanted in my computer chair, thank you.

-When it hit $45.00, I gave up..that was just too ridiculous for a small marble pastry board.
-I surfed different online stores for another marble board, and sure enough, found the same exact marble pastry board for $14.00!
-I couldn’t resist..I sent the obsessed, opposing bidder a message with all the links to the $14.00 pastry board.
+When it hit $45.00, I gave up since it was just too ridiculous a price for a small marble pastry board.
+So, I surfed different online stores for another marble board, and sure enough, found the same exact marble pastry board for $14.00!
+I couldn’t resist; I sent the obsessed, opposing bidder a message with all the links to the $14.00 pastry board.
 She replied with an ‘Eff You’.

-I digress, Mom and Dad save the day.
-I couldn’t make as many pop tarts as I wanted to (I made half the recipe and was able to cobble together a top for the 9th dough rectangle that was left without a partner – for a total of 5 pop tarts), and I didn’t know if they were going to work, but at least I had something to fill them with now.
-The urge to try these was so strong, I actually gasped for a second when I realized I might not be able to attempt them - but just one second – I swear.
+So, Mom and Dad save the day.
+I couldn’t make as many pop tarts as I wanted to (I made half of my recipe, and was able to cobble together a top for the 9th dough rectangle that was left without a partner, for a total of 5 pop tarts), and I didn’t know if they were going to work, but at least I had something to fill them with.
+The urge to try these was so strong that I actually gasped for a second when I realized I might not be able to attempt them, but just one second..I swear.
 I may be obsessed with ideas and experimenting, but not that obsessed.
-OK, maybe a little more than ‘not that obsessed’.
+Alright, maybe a little more than ‘not that obsessed’.

 I know what you may be thinking as I ramble on about my ‘idea’ and ‘experiment’.
-Leftover turkey and sides wrapped in a dough and baked?
-That’s been done a gazillion times – from homemade hot pockets to savory hostess fruit pie like pies that are carriagable…ad infinitum.
+Leftover turkey and sides wrapped in a dough and baked; that’s been done a gazillion times, from homemade hot pockets to savory hostess fruit pie like pies that are carriagable…ad infinitum.

-Look at these Thanksgiving croissants from The Milk Bar!
+AND look at these Thanksgiving croissants from The Milk Bar!

 I over-baked these by about 6 minutes (33 minutes).
 So, about 25-27 minutes, as you see in the first photo up top, is just about right.

-Obviously, I’m selling you on these because they did work.
-They’re awesome.
-I’m eating one as I type this.
-I used an herb pie dough for these, but you can use any favorite pie dough recipe.
-Also – for the fillings, use any combination of leftovers with the turkey – from turkey, mashed potatoes and stuffing, to turkey, mashed potatoes, and whatever vegetable(s) you have left over to just turkey, a little gravy and mashed potatoes.
-How about a turkey – sweet potato or candied yam pop tarts?
+Obviously, I’m selling you on these because they did work, and they’re awesome.
+As a matter of fact, I’m eating one as I type this.
+I used an herb pie dough for these pop tarts, but you can use any favorite pie dough recipe, and for the fillings, use any combination of leftovers with the turkey- like turkey with mashed potatoes, stuffing, and whatever vegetable(s) you have left over, to just turkey, a little gravy and mashed potatoes and/or stuffing.
+How about turkey and mashed (or casseroled) sweet potato or candied yam pop tarts?

 Thanksgiving Leftover Pop Tarts